Delivery Excellence – How GCCs can Achieve Outstanding Results

 Culture and engagement: Culture is a very broad term but simply put, it embodies the way one thinks, acts and behaves within an organization.
 I look at engagement as the way in which one reacts to that culture.
 I also think of engagement in two ways – people vs. work.
 Many organizations pay a lot of attention to people engagement and have various activities that attempt to promote people engagement.
 While some of those activities may support work engagement, there needs to be laser focus on work engagement as well.
 What exactly is work engagement?
 In simple terms, it is a measure of how much an employee loves doing what she or he does on a day-to-day basis.
 It speaks to the quality of work and the satisfaction one feels while making an impact to the organization on a daily basis.
 Engagement is, and will always be, all about how well-connected one is to her or his work as well as to the organization.

-While some organizations are already exploring and adopting these recent trends to stay on top of the competition, some are still in consideration phase while others are stuck with old technology.
+While some organizations are already exploring Global In-house Center capabilities and adopting these recent trends to stay on top of the competition, some are still in consideration phase while others are stuck with old technology.
 However, the fact remains that IT and digital transformation is not a choice today, it is a necessity and the sooner you make a move, the better it is.